washingtonyachtclub/documents/WYC_Policies.md

 The test may be performed in a Hobie 16, Dart, or Big Cat and qualifies the holder to sail those vessels.

 ##### Big Cat Specialty
-The Big Cats may be sailed by any Member who has a Catamaran Intermediate rating and who has demonstrated to a Catamaran Chief the specialty procedures for each boat.
+The Big Cats may be sailed by any Member who has a Catamaran Intermediate Rating and who has demonstrated to a Catamaran Chief the specialty procedures for each boat.

 ##### Lake Sailor Specialty
-The Lake Sailor Specialty Rating may be given to a Member holding a Double-Handed Intermediate rating who has displayed additional skill and judgment in sailing Daysailers.
+The Lake Sailor Specialty Rating may be given to a Member holding a Double-Handed Intermediate Rating who has displayed additional skill and judgment in sailing Daysailers.
 The Lake Sailor Rating allows the Member to sail any Daysailer in winds less than 15 knots in Lake Washington, north of the Evergreen Point Floating Bridge and south of Sand Point, during daylight hours.
 The wind speed is to be determined at the place where the boat is being sailed.

 ### Dinghy Skipper Rating
 #### Requirements